Geumcheon-myeon, Cheongdo County

 Geumcheon-myeon is a myeon, or township, in eastern Cheongdo County, North Gyeongsang Province, South Korea.
-Geumcheon-myeon is composed of 10 subdivisions known as ri.
+Geumcheon-myeon is composed of 10 subdivisions known as legal ri.
+It covers an area of 71.88 km2.

+As of 2022, Geumcheon-myeon had a registered resident population of 3,281.
+Of these, 3,222 (98.2%) were Korean.
+The average age of residents in Geumcheon-myeon was 62.4.

 The Dongchang River runs through Geumcheon-myeon.
 Geumcheon is also the home of the Ungang Old House and Geumcheon Middle and High School, the only High School in eastern Cheongdo.
-It is also home to several buddhist temples and Confucian academies.
+It is also home to several Buddhist temples and historic Confucian academies.

+More than 4,000 head of cattle are raised in Geumcheon-myeon.
 Donggok-ri marks the eastern frontier of cow country in Cheongdo.

-Geumcheon is also well known for persimmons.
+Fruits grown in Geumcheon-myeon include jujubes (34 ha), peaches (25 ha), and persimmons (23 ha).